kalihale/s25/_info/syllabus.md

 - Include any code as a code snippet, not a screenshot or cell phone photo.
 - If you include more than a few lines of your code, make your question private.

-Link to join Ed: <https://edstem.org/us/join/9xm8nF>
+Link to join Ed available on Canvas

 ## Grading

 Your final score will be weighted as follows
-* Programming assignments: 50%
+* Programming assignments: 40%
-* Midterm: 15%
+* Midterm: 25%
 * Final Exam: 35%

 Please check the collaboration policy of each programming assignment - some must be completed individually while others may be completed in pairs using a pair programming style (more details below).

-You have  six late days  to use over the course  of the quarter.
+You have  five late days  to use over the course  of the quarter.
 Any individual assignment  may be turned in  up to three days late.
-As long as your total late time  does not exceed six days  there is no penalty,  but  using more than six days will drop your final score by 10% per extra day used.
+As long as your total late time  does not exceed five days  there is no penalty.
+No late submissions will be accepted beyond this timeframe.

-The cut-offs for letter grades will be at the discretion of the instructor, you can expect grades to follow the standard scale.
+The cut-offs for letter grades will be at the discretion of the instructor.
+A+ will be awarded to top 5% of the class.
+Other than that, there will be no +/-grades.
+Just A, B, C, D, F.

 ## About pair programming